 Below is a navigator if you want to jump to a specific section.
-If you're just starting out, I recommend you start at the beginning.
+If you’re just starting out, I recommend you start at the beginning.
+Let’s get cracking.

-Setting Up Your Own Home Studio
+- Benefits of Your Own Home Studio

 - Where Should You Put Your Home Recording Studio?

-- The Equipment You'll Need (Hardware and Software)
+- Equipment You’ll Need (Hardware and Software)

-- Acoustical treating / soundproofing your studio
+- Acoustical Treating / Soundproofing your Studio

 - Post Production Tips